Scott Buchholz MP Grad. Dip. (Bus) USQ

 Scott’s 8 years of service on Australia’s Standing Committee on Economics saw him provide oversight of the Reserve Bank of Australia (RBA), the Australian Prudential Regulatory Authority (APRA), the Foreign Investment Review Board (FIRB), the Australian Securities and Investment Commission (ASIC), the Australian Competition & Consumer Commission (ACCC) and the Australian Stock Exchange (ASX), along with other review bodies.

-Scott’s business background has made him a staunch advocate for local small businesses.
-He founded the Parliamentary Friends of Small Business to give small business issues a higher priority and he is Chairman of the Joint Standing Committee on Public Works.
+Scott’s business background means he is a staunch advocate for small businesses.
+He founded the Parliamentary Friends of Small Business in this spirit, to give small business issues a higher priority and a strong voice in Australia’s Parliament.

 Scott has previously served as the Chairman of the Joint Standing Public Works Committee (PWC) which has appropriated approximately $5 billion on Australian Government buildings and infrastructure both in Australia and our foreign embassies.
 The PWC considers several factors in its scrutiny including purpose and necessity for the work, effective expenditure of funding, details of revenue, and present and future value of projects.